yabellini/commcallgithub/README.md

-# commcallgithub
+# Organizing Community Calls using GitHub

-Talk for CSCCE about how we use GitHub to organize community calls.
+Talk for CSCCE's Tools Trial session on "Facilitating community activities using GitHub"